-The Group Company Audit Liaison Committee, led by a standing corporate auditor, holds meetings regularly to verify the status of audits of the overall Group and to ensure the effectiveness of audits.
+The Group Company Audit Liaison Committee, led by a standing corporate auditor, holds meetings regularly to verify the status of audits of the overall Group through measures including the exchange of opinions on the issue risks of each Group company, and to ensure the effectiveness of audits.

-In the fiscal year ended March 31, 2017, the Group Company Audit Liaison Committee held eight meetings, and also held extraordinary meetings on important matters.
+In the fiscal year ended March 31, 2018, the Group Company Audit Liaison Committee held eight meetings, and also held extraordinary meetings on important matters.
 The Committee broadly tested the appropriateness and effectiveness of management, compliance, risk management and the effectiveness of internal controls, and provided advice and suggestions to management as necessary.